Already doubts over Belgium's new 'anti-corona government'

 By Koert Debeuf

-On Monday (16 March) King Philip gave Belgium's interim prime minister Sophie Wilmès the official task to form a government.
+Belgium's King Philippe on Monday (16 March) demanded interim prime minister Sophie Wilmès to form a new government.

-In Belgian political tradition, the King first appoints one of more "informateurs" who's mission is to look for a coalition with a majority in the parliament.
+As King, it is up to Philippe to designate so-called "informateurs" or people tasked to find a coalition with a majority in parliament.

 Join EUobserver today